AlgoMaster Logo

 Code

-Approach 2 is already O(n) time, which is optimal since we must read every character at least once.
-But it uses O(n) extra space for the row lists.
-The row-by-row collection figures out each character's row by simulating the bounce, but there's a pattern: for any given row, the indices of characters that belong to it follow a predictable arithmetic sequence based on the cycle length.
-What if we computed those indices directly?
+Approach 2 runs in O(n) time, which is optimal since every character must be read at least once.
+It still uses O(n) extra space for the row lists.
+For any given row, the indices of the characters that belong to it follow an arithmetic sequence determined by the cycle length.
+The next approach computes those indices directly and writes straight to the output, removing the per-row lists.

 Approach 3: Direct Index Calculation